-The financial statements are prepared in accordance with the historical cost convention as modified by the use of previous valuations as deemed cost at transition for certain non-current assets.
+The financial statements are prepared in accordance with the historical cost convention as modified using previous valuations as deemed cost at transition for certain non-current assets.

 Basis of consolidation

 In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.